 For further information about Cr Pontin, visit the Councillors page on our website.

-Cr David Keegan is one of the appointed Councillors to the Audit, Risk and Improvement Committee.
+Cr Troy Fowler is one of the appointed Councillors to the Audit, Risk and Improvement Committee.

-For further information about Cr Keegan, visit the Councillors page on our website.
+For further information about Cr Fowler, visit the Councillors page on our website.

 The General Manager and other staff participate in Committee meetings as required.

 The Committee shall meet at least four times per year (quarterly), with the standard duration for a meeting being three hours.
 If necessary, an additional meeting will be held to review and endorse the annual audited financial reports and external audit opinion.
 Preparation will involve review and critical analysis of the agenda pack.

 All enquiries or requests for information should be directed to Rob Griffiths, Manager Governance on 0427 062 593 or email email@example.com

 2020 MidCoast ARIC Annual Report(PDF, 5MB)